Riyom: Geography

-At an average temperature of 28 degrees Celsius, Riyom LGA covers an area of 807 square kilometers.
+At an average temperature of 28 degrees Celsius or 82.4 degrees Fahrenheit, Riyom LGA covers an area of 807 square kilometres or 312 square miles.
 The average humidity level in the LGA is 49%, and the area is characterized by hills and rocks.

 Climate

 The warm, muggy, and cloudy rainy season and the hot, partly cloudy dry season are observed in Riyom Local Government Area.
-It rarely drops below 50°F or rises over 96°F throughout the year, usually fluctuating between 55°F and 91°F.
+It rarely drops below 50 F or rises over 96 F throughout the year, usually fluctuating between 55 F and 91 F.

 Average Temperature

-The average daily maximum temperature during the 2.8-month hot season, which runs from January 29 to April 21, is above 88°F. March is the hottest month in Riyom, with an average high temperature of 91°F and low temperature of 64°F. The average daily high temperature during the 3.1-month cool season, which runs from July 1 to October 4, is below 78°F. With an average low of 62°F and high of 75°F, August is the coolest month of the year in Riyom.
+The average daily maximum temperature during the 2.8-month hot season, which runs from January 29 to April 21, is above 88 F. March is the hottest month in Riyom, with an average high temperature of 91 F and low temperature of 64 F. The average daily high temperature during the 3.1-month cool season, which runs from July 1 to October 4, is below 78 F. With an average low of 62 F and high of 75 F, August is the coolest month of the year in Riyom.